Campus Police Authority and Jurisdiction

 Access to University Facilities

-Organizations not affiliated with the University may request use of the facilities by contacting the Vice President for Finance, Administration and Technology office.
-Public Safety personnel (police/security officers) patrol the grounds and conduct security checks of all University buildings.
-In addition to checking the security of buildings, Public Safety Officers report physical safety and security hazards, including defective lighting to the Maintenance Department.
+Public Safety Police Officers patrol the grounds and conduct security checks of all University buildings.
+In addition to checking the security of buildings, Public Safety Police Officers patrol the grounds and conduct security checks of all University buildings.
+In addition to checking the security of buildings, Public Safety Police Officers report physical safety and security hazards, including defective lighting to the Maintenance Department.
 Hazards that pose a significant risk to health and safety receive priority attention.
 The Safety Inspector also works closely with the Maintenance Department to identify and eliminate safety hazards in the buildings and on the grounds.

 The Lock Haven University Public Safety Department has adopted a Community Oriented Policing approach in all campus buildings on all shifts to provide high officer visibility and access.
-These regular foot patrols act as a deterrent to criminal activity and enable students, staff, and visitors to get to know the officers.
+These regular foot patrols and bicycle patrols act as a deterrent to criminal activity and enable students, staff, and faculty to get to know the officers.

 Access to Registered Sex Offender Database